Official launch of Recovery Academy of Ireland

 Mr Brendan Kenny, Assistant Chief Executive of Dublin City Council, who officially launched the Academy said: “We want to give a voice to people in recovery, their families, and allies, and offer a vision of hope for the future.
 We want the academy to be a place where people can achieve social inclusion, learn about recovery from others, participate safely in active citizenship, enjoy amenities and recreation, and achieve employment.

 "Building healthy cities and communities will allow people to flourish and will make a significant contribution to the recovery process.”

-Commenting at the launch, Dr Patricia Doyle, Academy Chairperson, said: “We believe that people can move from a dependence on addiction services to a life of fulfilment, well-being and full participation in society.
+Commenting at the launch, Dr Patricia Doyle, Academy Chairperson, said: “We believe that people can move from a dependence on addiction services to a life of fulfillment, well-being and full participation in society.
 We want to help empower people through recovery to achieve that life.”

 The Recovery Academy grew out of research carried out in the Soilse drug rehabilitation project by Keane (2011) and Keane, McAleenan and Barry (2014).

 It draws on the concept of recovery as championed by mental health services as well as the addiction services internationally.
-The Academy recognises that recovery does not include just a cessation of drugs, alcohol and behavioural addictions such as gambling but is the full reconstruction and fulfilment of people’s lives.
+The Academy recognises that recovery does not include just a cessation of drugs, alcohol and behavioural addictions such as gambling but is the full reconstruction and fulfillment of people’s lives.